Best Ways To Start A DIY Garden From Seeds

 Once your seedlings have grown enough and are ready for transplantation, carefully remove them from the seed starting trays.
 Hold the seedlings by the leaves, avoiding any damage to the stem.
 Use a small, handheld trowel or your fingers to transplant the seedlings into larger pots or directly into the garden bed.
 Be gentle with the delicate roots to minimize transplant shock.

-See also Best Ways To Care For A DIY Garden Pond Ecosystem
+See also Best Ways To Design A Small Garden Space

 Caring for Seedlings